firmai/financial-machine-learning/README.md

 ### 🚀 About Sov.ai

 Sov.ai is at the forefront of integrating advanced machine learning techniques with financial data analysis to revolutionize investment strategies.
 We are working with 3 of the top 10 quantitative hedge funds, and with many mid-sized and boutique firms.

 Our platform leverages diverse data sources and innovative algorithms to deliver actionable insights that drive smarter investment decisions.
 By joining Sov.ai, you'll be part of a dynamic team dedicated to pushing the boundaries of what's possible in finance through technology.
-We're seeking to collaborate with motivated, independent PhD graduates or doctoral students on approximately seven new projects in 2024.
-If you’re interested in contributing to cutting-edge investment insights and data analysis, please get in touch! d.snow@sov.ai.

-Publication will either be in industry journals, open source software journals, or as conference papers.
-If you are a strong performing masters student, feel free to also present a project to me.
+Please get in touch! d.snow@sov.ai.

 ### 🔍 Research and Project Opportunities